Penalty Ensembles for Navier-Stokes with Random Initial Conditions and Forcing: Numerical Experiments

 \section{Numerical Experiments}

-We present numerical experiments of the algorithm with simply $J=2$ ensemble members.
-In the first test, we applied perturbations on the initial conditions of the Green-Taylor vortex.
+We conduct numerical experiments with simply $J=2$ ensemble members.
+In the first test, we applied perturbations on the initial conditions of the modified Green--Taylor vortex.
 We verified the accuracy of the algorithm and confirmed the predicted convergence rates.
-In the second test, we studied a rotating flow on offset cylinders.
-Adapting the timestep, kinetic energy, angular momentum, and enstrophy indicated that stability was preserved.
+We studied a rotating flow on offset cylinders and adapted the time step in the second test.
+The kinetic energy and enstrophy suggested that our algorithm preserved the stability.

+We employ the Taylor--Hood ($P2-P1$) finite element pair.
+Here, $P2$ represents a second-order polynomial for the velocity, while $P1$ represents a first-order polynomial for the pressure.
+The unstructured mesh was generated with GMSH, an open-source finite element mesh generator \cite{geuzaine2009gmsh}.